 Great web hosting is all about 3 Ss: Support, Security, and Service.

-When in doubt, follow the guidelines below to choose the right web host to start your business website:
+When in doubt, follow the guidelines below to choose the right web host as you navigate out how to start your own website:

 Determine Your Website Needs

-Every website has unique needs and you should figure out your needs right at the onset of starting a website for your business.
+Every website has unique needs, and you should figure out your needs right before you start your own website.

 Does your business website need an integrated online payment system?
 Or, is it going to be a simple blog with media-rich content?

-Your website hosting provider should possess the right infrastructure and tools to fulfill your specific needs.
+Your website hosting provider should possess the right site structure, and tools to fulfill your specific needs.

 Consider How Much Technical Support You’ll Need

-If you’re a small business owner building your first website, you should look for 24×7 support through live chat.
+If you’re a small business owner considering how to start your own website, you should look for 24×7 support through live chat.
 In any case, phone, ticket, and email support are a must.
-Turn-around time on requests should not exceed 24 hours.
+Turnaround time on requests should not exceed 24 hours.

 If you don’t buy managed services, your vendor might answer basic configuration issues but won’t be able to hand-hold you through the process.

-Whereas, with managed services, you will be assigned a system manager who will keep an eye on security lapses, patch your software, and manage backups in a timely manner.
+Whereas, with managed services, you will be assigned a system manager who will keep an eye on security lapses, patch your software, and manage backups promptly.

 Estimate Your Expected Web Traffic

-Your web host will charge you on the basis of the bandwidth and server space you consume.
-So, be honest about how many visitors you expect to get on your new site.
+Your web host will charge you based on the bandwidth and server space you consume.
+So, be honest about how many visitors you expect to get on your new site as you lay the groundwork for how to start your own website.

 If you’re planning to serve a few pages to a few local visitors, buying a shared hosting plan will be sufficient.
 But if you’re expecting thousands of visitors, ensure that you opt for cloud or dedicated hosting.